broadinstitute/chbv/_pages/seminar_series.md

 title_long: Seminar Series
 nav: false
 ---
-Our Seminar Series is a quarterly series designed to make cutting-edge neuroscience research accessible to all.
-Our lineup features speakers from a variety of career stages with diverse backgrounds and expertise.
-We believe in the power of diversity and inclusion, recognizing that a multitude of voices contributes to a richer scientific dialogue.
+Our seminar series is a quarterly series designed to make cutting-edge neuroscience research available to all.
+Our lineup features speakers from a variety of career stages with varied backgrounds and expertise.
+We recognize that a multitude of voices contributes to a richer scientific dialogue.

 Register for our upcoming events, read about the speakers, watch previous talks, and delve into the fascinating world of neuroscience.
-Join us as we connect minds, share knowledge, and pave the way for a more accessible and collaborative scientific community.
+Join us as we connect minds, share knowledge and pave the way for a more open and collaborative scientific community.

 {% assign today = "now" | date: "%s" %}
 {% assign sorted_seminars = site.seminars | sort: 'end_date' | reverse %}